M4NU5/Personal_Website/content/blog/DRAFTS/READY/migrating-from-docker-to-kubernetes/index.md

 The time has come
 ## Docker Just Isn't Cutting It
 That's right.
 I’ve crossed over.
 Docker just isn’t doing it for me anymore.
-The limitations, the lack of flexibility, the industry drift it’s all driven me to the dark side.
+The limitations, the lack of flexibility and industry relevance drift it’s all driven me to the dark side.

 It’s Kubernetes time, baby.